MichaelT572/RATspeak/README.txt

 This is an esoteric interpreted programming language based off of rats.
 Refer below for syntax/functions:

+Compile with:
+RATspeak FILENAME
+use flag "-v" to visualize all objects in memory (when in this mode, hit space to "tick" forward, WASD to move, scroll wheel to zoom in/out, "o" to return to origin, and right-click to get mouse coords)

 Function declaration:
 maze FUNCNAME <
 	...